AICoE/elyra-aidevsecops-tutorial/docs/source/deploy-model.md

 # Deploy your model

-There are different ways to deploy a model and different tools that can be used for that (e.g. Seldon, Tf-Serving, TensorRT), but for this tutorial we created a simple Flask application that can be easily deployed.
+There are different ways to deploy a model and there are different tools that can be used to do so (e.g. Seldon, Tf-Serving, TensorRT).
+But for this tutorial,  we created a simple Flask application that can be easily deployed.

 ## Flask application